Researches

 no. 3 manufactured, no. 1 remaining, 3rd built

-Ferrari followed this success with a prototype for a production car called 166 Sport, a fixed-head body “road-going” version of the 166 Spider Corsa.
-In total three examples were constructed in the odd chassis number range 001S – 005S, the first two having Allemano bodywork, and the final one a coupe body by Carrozzeria Touring of Milan, built with the Superleggera system and fitted with the panoramic “Aerlux” roof.
 This latter car was shown at the 1948 Salone di Torino and won the 1st Coppa Intereuropa in Monza the following year with Count Antonio Sterzi of Milan as driver.
-It is believed to be the first Ferrari with a 2+2 seats scheme, the oldest “road-going” Ferrari in existence and the survivor of these small series.
-The car is obviously fitted with the famous 12-cylinder engine.
-The original engine number was unknown and now the car is fitted with unit no. 013S: the engine of 166 Inter Touring Coupé displayed at 1949 Geneva Motor Show.
+It is believed to be the first Ferrari with a 2+2 seating arrangement, the oldest “road-going” Ferrari in existence, and the survivor of this small series.
+The car is obviously fitted with the Colombo V12 engine.
+The original engine number was unknown, and now the car is fitted with unit no. 013S: it is the engine of the 166 Inter Touring Coupé displayed at the 1949 Geneva Motor Show.